 Look at how you can automate certain processes, e.g. sending emails, delivering quotes, and posting on social media.
 Automating a task—whether you can automate even just one task or twenty—will free up your time to complete more high-level work.

 Equally, you may find that there’s a tool that can help you streamline your tasks.
 From RescueTime, which we mentioned above, to a simple tool like Google Calendar, these tools can help improve how efficiently you use your time.
+Also consider saving time by learning keyboard shortcuts from some of your favorite sites.

 Be selective in the tools you choose, though, so you don’t end up spending all your time organizing your tools rather than letting them organize you.